izabela-matusiewicz-xtb/kit/docs/src/content/docs/mcp/using-kit-with-mcp.md

 - **Code Summarization**: Create natural language summaries of code
 - **File Navigation**: Explore file trees and repository structure

+This document guides you through setting up and using `kit` with MCP-compatible tools like Cursor or Claude Desktop.

+## What is MCP?

+MCP (Model Context Protocol) is a specification that allows AI agents and development tools to interact with your codebase programmatically via a local server. `kit` implements an MCP server to expose its code intelligence features.

+## Available MCP Tools in `kit`

+Currently, `kit` exposes the following functionalities via MCP tools:

+*   `open_repository`: Opens a local or remote Git repository.
+*   `get_file_tree`: Retrieves the file and directory structure of the open repository.
+*   `get_file_content`: Reads the content of a specific file.
+*   `search_code`: Performs text-based search across repository files.
+*   `extract_symbols`: Extracts functions, classes, and other symbols from a file.
+*   `find_symbol_usages`: Finds where a specific symbol is used across the repository.
+*   `get_code_summary`: Provides AI-generated summaries for files, functions, or classes.

+More MCP features are coming soon.

 ## Setup